AaronNolan/College-Lab-Sheets/README.md

 # Python_College
-This directory contains all the python code I did for college (with the exception to group projects)
+This directory contains some of the python code I did for college (with the exception to group projects)